 Enormous strides in technological advances are made daily, which can make preparing a new home or remodel for great technology a challenge.
 The latest innovation in homes, which is relatively inexpensive and can add considerable value to your home,is prewiring for home automation and “smart home” capabilities.

 Sounds simple enough, right?
 But things can get in a tangle if certain considerations are overlooked before that last sheet of drywall is installed.
 Builders, designers, contractors and realtors have to work hard to stay abreast of the technology behind the technology—and it helps if homeowners know what to ask for.
 Here is a checklist to consider if you are building a new home or undergoing any type of renovation that might include the technology that makes your life functional and fun.
-Prewiring a home with these cables allows you the options to use when ready.
+An electrician from reputable companies like Allied Electric can prewire a home with these cables:

 TV/SATELLITE/CABLE: These cables allow proper audio/video distribution throughout your property for televisions or projectors.